StephenGlasby/StephenGlasby.github.io/blog.md

 Moreover, software can have bugs, known to experts but no fixed due to lack of resources.
-For example a [bug](https://github.com/gap-system/gap/issues/3940) in GAP regarding isomorphism of groups of order 512 has not yet been fixed since April 2020.
+For example a [bug](https://github.com/gap-system/gap/issues/3940) in [GAP](https://www.gap-system.org/), involving isomorphism of groups of order 512, has not yet been fixed since April 2020.
 Volunteers are often not rewarded/regognized for their service.

 Proofs that depend on long and complicated arguments, or on